awwaiid/repl-looper/README.md

     * Globals Are Evil!
     * => Loopy Globals Are Evil Fun!
   * One of these days I need to work on the "music" bit haha
+* 2021-11-18
+  * I've added SO MANY THINGS since the last update!
+  * Tonight I added tab-completion!!!
+  * Let's see.... what else have I added ....
+  * History, playing samples, Timber, a piano shortcut, cross-loop recording
+  * I've started to practice being musical with Timber, I made this cool super low-frequencing slow throbbing sound that I call Dragon's Breath.
+But I don't remember how
+  * I'm wrapping some OOP around Timber samples and voices

 # Ideas